Cosmic Erotica: The Shapes of Minoan Desire

 Explore ancient Minoan Crete—where, from about 3000-1400 BCE, The West lived its longest period of relative peace and human progress—and you find a people in love with their world.
 Archaeology has a hard time nailing their religion down, but maybe in a sense (as a Native American friend once put it), they “had no” religion they could or wanted to separate from living.
 From the sitings of their towns to the frescoes on their walls, Minoan artifacts revel in nature: in the varieties and colors and delicate strength of plants, in the animal and human body; and,with the living connections among them all, so vibrantly clear across their arts and images.

 That’s what I mean by erotic in these reflections (many more examples at http://ancientlights.org).
 In the Minoan world, desire is more than just the urge to have sex and/or procreate.
-The Minoan Erotic is a visible awareness and joyful embrace of the overwhelming powers of nature that eternally drive, connect, and renew the worlds of life around and within us.
+The Minoan Erotic is a visible awareness and joyful embrace of both the small things and the overwhelming powers of nature that eternally drive, connect, and renew the worlds of life around and within us.
+All their forms of art and icon speak with each other, reach out, link together, articulate each other.
+From a simple bunch of leafy stems of grass or olive leaves to the lashes round the eyes of a ramping bull, they move, and they dance.

 Nobody since has so closely, lovingly observed and captured those powers in their arts.
 And I cannot find another people who so celebrate even their own defeats in trying to master and control those powers and their world.